 At risk of being pulled apart on this point, you would be quite right to point out that I have reviewed a couple of instruments recently and critisised them for being so quiet.
 The Kmise was one of them.
 I can't therefore avoid the low volume aspect of the Amumu.
 What I would say though is that instruments like the Kmise were also flawed in other departments, so volume was just the final nail in the coffin.
 In short, they had little else going for them.
 In other departments though the Amumu is on the right track.
 Sure there are some gripes, I would like side markersbut construction wise and tone wise it's very pleasing on the ear.
 As such I almost forgive it for the volume, and as I say, something about it has made me pick it up more than many others I have around me.

 So I would say, this is worth a look, but look into it with your eyes open.
 If you want great volume, and the ability to cut through at a club or jam night, this one isn't likely to be your bag.
 But if you want a sweet sounding, quiet practice instrument with a draw that is difficult to pin down you might want to take a look.
 It's very playable, nice sounding and also very well made.
 Oh, and as for that price....
-I'm not a fan of wildly changing online prices on ukuleles and prefer consistency.
-Think of the people who paid $300 only to see it for $200 the next day?
-For me, if you see these for at or around $200, I think that represents good value, and it's the price that I have scored it on below.
-At $300 though it's too expensive for what it is, and at retail of over $400 i'd give it a wide berth.
+For me, if you see these for at or around $200 - $300, I think that represents good value, and it's the price that I have scored it on below.
+At retail of over $400 i'd give it a wide berth.
 So go carefully on that front.

 Otherwise though - might be worth a look.